19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (a) by delivering it to the person or to some adult member or employee of his family or household at his last known place of residence;

-(b) by leaving it at his usual or last known place of residence or place of practice in an envelope addressed to the person;
+(b) by leaving it at the person’s usual or last known place of residence or place of practice in an envelope addressed to the person;

 (c) by sending it by registered post addressed to the person at his usual or last known place of residence or place of practice; or